Slideshow image

 2 Comments

-Wayne Knorr about 1 year ago
+Wayne Knorr over 1 year ago

 Sounds like a great book.
 Where does one get a copy?

-Priscilla about 1 year ago
+Priscilla over 1 year ago

 Wayne, see the latter part of the paragraph above the Extract above - Westminster Books in Fredericton or the Fredericton Diocese Synod Office